 If you were more composed under pressure as a parent in the toughest moments, what would that look like?
-Would you be more patient, more clear, and more calm?
+Would you be more patient, more clear, and calmer?
 Would you be tougher, listen better, and draw clearer boundaries?
 Would you take things less personally, remain objective, and be less reactive?
 Most of us can imagine what we would want to be more or less of in those higher pressure parenting moments, but so many of us struggle to improve.

 I can’t tell you how many parents I know who feel a sense of guilt or shame about the way they have navigated arguments with their kids, or moments where discipline and love were needed at the same time.
 The details of the arguments or pressures aren’t as clear to us, but our perceived failures are crystal clear.
 Becoming better parents is as much about how we show up in those moments and the preparation for them as it is about what we’re actually doing or fighting for in those moments.
 It’s easy for us to focus on the topic of the pressure, but more importantly, we focus on our own capacity to be the best version of ourselves, no matter the topic.
 And, as parents who are also leaders in the workplace, it gets more complex.
 A more whole approach to being better parents means being better leaders across the multiple demanding roles we play in our lives and work.